Call for Abstract

 - Track 16-4Phylodynamics of infectious diseases

-Health science involves applied sciences that include the use of science, technology, biomedicine in healthcare.
-Diagnostics methods like physical examination, medical history, medical imaging cover the basics of first diagnosis of illness which follow further laboratory diagnosis of patient blood for any infectious agents.
-Health care is considered in the application of the knowledge which acquires through health science.
-Health care can be provided through a variety of fields, including pharmacy, dentistry and medicine field, also it involves treatment of illness and prevention of illnesses.
+Health science comprises applied sciences biomedicine, healthcare.
+Diagnostics methods like primordial physical examination, past medical history and current medical imaging cover the rudiments of first diagnosis of the illness which follow expedited laboratory diagnosis of patient for any serological infectious agents.
+Health care is provided through a myriad of fields like dentistry, pharmacy, and medicine; also involving treatment and prevention of illnesses.
 As the resistance of drugs is proving to be herculean challenge, alternative medicine is a boon in a holistic approach.

 - Track 18-1Site of interaction